 Students seeking academic accommodations or residential students seeking housing accommodations should reach out to the relevant office listed below.
 Faculty or staff who get questions from students about academic or housing accommodations should contact these offices.

 Academic Resource Center (Main Campus, Medical Center and SCS)

 The Academic Resource Center (ARC) helps to facilitate academic accommodations for Main Campus, Medical Center and School of Continuing Studies students.
 Residential students are also able to request housing accommodations through the ARC.
 Students who are requesting accommodations should follow the process detailed on the ARC website.

-Office of Disability Services (Law Center)
+Office of Accessibility Services (Law Center)